kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Continuous funding processes also allow for a more relaxed attitude towards "correctness," as the opportunity to course-correct is built in from the get-go.
 Rather than feel pressured to "get it right" the first time, it becomes possible to "throw something out there" with the confidence that allocations will be updated in response to new information, and that over time the resources will flow towards the point of greatest impact.
-This "cybernetic" approach to capital allocation -- focusing less on static point solutions and more on dynamic processes -- promises to be more robust and resilient than the high-cost, round-based approaches dominant today.
+This "cybernetic" or evolutionary approach to capital allocation -- focusing less on static point solutions and more on self-correcting processes -- promises to be more robust and resilient than the high-cost, round-based approaches dominant today.

 This idea of continuous funding has been explored before, with pilots like GeoWeb's [Streaming Quadratic Funding](https://github.com/Geo-Web-Project/streaming-quadratic-funding), and more recently Octant's [StreamVote](https://streamvote.octant.build/), combining quadratic voting with Superfluid's [continuous payments infrastructure](https://superfluid.org/) to distribute funds in real-time.